Special Hazard Fire Suppression for West Michigan Businesses

 No matter what type of business you operate in Michigan, you need adequate fire protection to keep your building, merchandise, and people safe.
-This is relatively straightforward if your building contains normal fire hazards and everyday objects—simply design and install a fire sprinkler system and keep fire extinguishers handy.
+This is relatively straightforward if your building contains normal fire hazards and everyday objects; a fire sprinkler system and fire extinguishers.

 The purpose of special hazard fire suppression is to extinguish fires while preserving the integrity of assets in the area.
 These assets may be unique or irreplaceable, of exceptionally high value, or critical to the function of the building.